Lean Service Case Study

 Bisnode Denmark has recently presented their work, and the benefits of Gluu, to other countries in the Bisnode group.
 Marianne Mølgaard says that the other offices are extremely interested in the process workflows in Denmark.
 Especially the fact that it is so easy to work and collaborate on processes across the Gluu platform.

 “It is important that not only a specialist can work with it, but that anyone can.
-I just takes me 15 minutes to introduce a colleague to Gluu – it’s absolutely fantastic.
+I just take me 15 minutes to introduce a colleague to Gluu – it’s absolutely fantastic.
 I’m only there when they create their first process.”

 Headquartered in Stockholm Bisnode provides business Information via local subsidiaries in 17 European countries.
 2,500 employees are in the group.